CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 window.onload = main;
 {% endhighlight %}

 Below the comment `// do stuff` is where we will be adding some of the fun that comes in doing Torque.js and will be the focus of this lesson.
-Pasting that into your HTML template and customizing `layerSource` to reflect your credentials will _almost_ produce a basic Torque map as you would see it in the CartoDB Editor.
-First we need to take advantage some special Torque styling options with CartoCSS.
+Paste that into your HTML template and customizing `layerSource` to reflect your credentials will _almost_ produce a basic Torque map as you would see it in the CartoDB Editor.
+First we need to take advantage of some special Torque styling options with CartoCSS.

-It's often easiest to use CartoDB's Editor to start the styling for your map and then work from there to customize it.
+It's often easiest to use CartoDB's Editor to start the styling for your map and then work from there to customize it further with CartoCSS.
 Using the [techniques from the last lesson]({{site.baseurl}}/courses/03-cartodbjs-ground-up/lesson-3.html#cartocss-strings-in-javascript), we can grab the styles from a DOM element using [jQuery](https://jquery.com/) by placing the following between the `<head>` tags:

 {% highlight html %}
 <style type="cartocss/text" id="basic">